 - Enabling the Focus Assistant.
-Press and very quickly release the Control button. - Resetting the product to factory default settings.
-See Reset to factory default settings on page 69. - Ensuring the camera is level.
+Press and very quickly release the Control button. - Calibrating the speaker test.
+Press and release the control button and a test tone is played. - Resetting the product to factory default settings.
+See Reset to factory default settings on page 92. - Ensuring the camera is level.
 Press the button for not more than two seconds to start the leveling assistant and press again to stop.
-The status LED and buzzer signal (see ) assist leveling of the camera.
+The status LED and buzzer signal (see) assist leveling of the camera.
 The camera is level when the buzzer beeps continuously. - Ensuring the camera is level.
 Press the button for not more than two seconds to start the leveling assistant and press again to stop.
-The buzzer signal (see ) assist leveling of the camera.
-The camera is level when the buzzer beeps continuously. - Connecting to an AXIS Video Hosting System service.
+The buzzer signal (see) assist leveling of the camera.
+The camera is level when the buzzer beeps continuously. - · Resetting the product to factory default settings.
+See or - Connecting to an AXIS Video Hosting System service.
 To connect, press and hold the button for about 3 seconds until the status LED flashes green. - Connecting to a one-click cloud connection (O3C) service over the internet.
 To connect, press and hold the button for about 3 seconds until the status LED flashes green.